Penne with oven-dried tomatoes, olives and herbs

 Parmesan cheese

-Cook the penne pasta as per the instructions on the package minus 1 minute for "al dante".
+Cook the penne pasta according to the instructions on the package, minus 1 minute for "al dente" texture.
 Drain and set aside.

 Toss the cherry tomatoes with the salt and oil.
-Layer on a lined baking sheet scattering them away from one another.
+Layer them on a lined baking sheet, separating each from the others.

 Method 1 (The slow roast):